 How to determine if your site favors cell tower development.

 Cell tower income is the best way that you can go green.
 With all the extra cell tower rental income that you'll have coming in you can spend all the extra time you have saving the planet.
 But before that happens, you need to successfully negotiate a cell phone tower lease agreement.
 Probably a good idea to speak with a Telecom Lease Genius at our company, Tower Genius LLC.

-I want a cell tower on my property as much as anyone else but obviously not every site is going to work from a number of different perspectives.
+I want cell tower income generated on my property as much as anyone else but obviously not every site is going to work from a number of different perspectives.
 Therefore we've put together a brief cell tower site selection guide below.
 Gathering the following information and meeting these criteria will improve your chances of generating cell tower income on your site.

-2. Is my building property blocked by other buildings or trees, or would the antennas have a clear line of site?
+Is my building or property blocked by other buildings or trees, or would the antennas have a clear line of site?
 Most trees are about 50-70' high and the antennas need to see over them.

-4. Commercial, Industrial and Retail and Agricultural zoned parcels are favorable to residential zoned properties unless no other choices exist.
+Commercial, Industrial and Retail and Agricultural zoned parcels are favorable to residential zoned properties unless no other choices exist.

 Find out the coordinates for your site.
 This is an important step.
 By putting this information in front of the right people at the cellular carriers it will help them plot exactly where you are located.
 A place for getting this information is Google Earth which is free to install on your computer.
 Plot your property address and Google Earth will take you there and put a "cross-hair" on your location.
 Then in the top left corner of your Google earth window you will see a yellow "Thumbtack".
 Click that and the a window will open on the left side of your screen giving you your exact coordinates:

 41˚ 3’ 38.54”N 73˚ 56’ 55.51”W